 What challenges will the airline industry face?

 For companies currently making seat-back systems, there is a huge challenge of responding to the changing technology by diversifying into different areas.
-Mr Griffin says: “We’re already seeing some interesting mergers and acquisitions such as Rockwell Collins and B/E Aerospace, bringing technologies closer together.
+Mr Hobday says: “We’re already seeing some interesting mergers and acquisitions such as Rockwell Collins and B/E Aerospace, bringing technologies closer together.
 “Rockwell Collins specialises in aerospace electronics, including wireless video streaming systems and in-flight connectivity.
 B/E Aerospace is known for its cabin seating and lighting.